View and download a PDF version here

 We saw the erosion of hierarchical leadership models based on power, control and expertise.
 The external context challenged the even most strongly-held belief of control, power over the situation and expertise, as leaders were confronted by a scale of challenge never seen before.

-What arose – and what I experienced first hand as I coached CEOs and leadership teams – was the need for groups of people to work together, beyond existing structural and role-based expectations, to navigate (not solve) challenges in an ever changing and emergent context.
+What arose – and what I experienced first hand as I coached CEOs and leadership teams – was the need for collective leadership, where groups of people to work together, beyond existing structural and role-based expectations, to navigate (not solve) challenges in an ever-changing and emergent context.
 The future could not be predicted, and the past could not be used to model what came next.

-This created a new leadership framework, where teams were the focus: and they either floundered or flourished; depending on their interconnectivity practices, level of collective development and dedication to self-reflection, growth and evolution.
+This created a new leadership framework, where collective leadership was the focus: and teams either floundered or flourished; depending on their interconnectivity practices, level of collective development and dedication to self-reflection, growth and evolution.

-In 2021 and beyond; coaching, whether for CEOs, executive teams or individuals, needs to be focused on these areas.
+In 2021 and beyond; coaching, whether for CEOs, executive teams or individuals, needs to be focused on developing collective leadership capability.

 Evolving structures and processes